Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 ## Problem Statement

-*Develop a tool that educates girls about their bodies, periods, and fertility.
-It also needs to ensure data privacy and allow users to make the tool personal.*
+*Develop a tool that raises girls' awareness of their bodies, periods, and fertility with the concern to ensure data privacy and allow users to make the tool customisable.*

 # Presentation of the proposal

-We propose a web-based app centering around an online calendar that visualizes past and predicted periods, the app has the following main functions which are our primary objectives for these 4 weeks:
+We propose an accessible web-based application centring around an online calendar that visualizes past and predicted periods, the application has the following main functions which are our primary objectives for these 4 weeks:
 1. Cycle prediction based on user input.
 2. Prediction visualization on a calendar.
 3. Syncs with local calender.